amivy/BIOL5153/README.md

 # BIOL5153
-# taped archive of assn03
+# ivy_assn03.tgz is a taped archive of assn03 from Biological Programming class